JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

 {{< figure src="/img/just-switch-app/jw-logo.jpg" alt="JustSwitch! logo" >}}

-The app allows the user to see a quick estimate of how much they could save each year if they switched their energy supplier, the option to refine their details to get a more accurate estimate and finally the ability to actually swtich their energy supplier - without ever leaving the app.
+The app allows the user to see a quick estimate of how much they could save each year if they switched their energy supplier, the option to refine their details to get a more accurate estimate and finally the ability to actually switch their energy supplier - without ever leaving the app.
 The app was designed to have an emphasis on speed and minimal information entry from the user.

 ---
 ### Quick estimate